nuzillard/KnapsackSearch/README.md

 2. Lines that start with a # sign, considered as a comment
 3. Lines with a single word, standing for a *genus* name, starting with an upper-case letter (A-Z)

 Enter command `python process.py familyname` from the rdkit environment.
 As an example run `python process.py papaver` to collect data about compounds reported in KNApSAcK from Papaveraceae, according to the list of genera written in file papaver_genera.txt.
 On April 9, 2020, the resulting papaver_knapsack.sdf file contained 458 molecules.
-Other examples can be found in the Examples directory (Only Papaveraceae and Amaryllidaceae updated, sorry).
+Other examples can be found in the Examples directory.

 The list of genera that belong to a given family can be found by means of the [NCBI Taxonomy tool](https://www.ncbi.nlm.nih.gov/taxonomy).